-- Decreasing Apple iOS app quality – To turn a profit, and subsequently reinvest in developing the best iOS applications possible, iOS app developers need customers.
+To turn a profit, and subsequently reinvest in developing the best iOS applications possible, iOS app developers need customers.
 By cutting off user identification reporting, Apple’s own app developers can no longer get the conversion tracking data they need to run ads to get more customers.
-This is going to result in fewer customers for them, leading to decreasing revenues, and subsequently lower quality standards for the application they develop.
+This is going to result in fewer customers for them.
+This then leads to decreasing revenues, and subsequently lower quality standards for the application they develop.
 Maintaining a great software product costs money.
 When you lose a leads source, you get decreased sales and have less money to use for product maintenance.
 This change can’t be good for Apple customers who are already trapped within the Apple ecosystem and unable to use any applications from within the open source Google Play store.

 So, is Apple a savior?
 Meh.